Transport configuration options

 The Failover Transport

 The Failover transport layers reconnect logic on top of any of the other transports.
-This is what used to be the Reliable transport in ActiveMQ 3.
+This is what used to be the Reliable transport in ActiveMQ Classic 3.
 Its configuration syntax allows you to specify any number of composite URIs.
 The Failover transport randomly chooses one of the composite URIs and attempts to establish a connection to it.
 If it does not succeed or if it subsequently fails, a new connection is established to one of the other URIs in the list.

 For more information see the Failover Transport Reference